-The carrying amount of cash, amounts receivable, and accounts payable and accrued liabilities represent their fair value due to their short-term nature.
+The carrying amount of cash and cash equivalents, amounts receivable, and accounts payable and accrued liabilities represent their fair value due to their short-term nature.
 Fair value represents the amount that would be exchanged in an arm's length transaction between willing parties and is best evidenced by a quoted market price if one exists.